Calcium: History

 Calcium, along with its congeners magnesium, strontium, and barium, was first isolated by Humphry Davy in 1808.
-Following the work of Jöns Jakob Berzelius and Magnus Martin af Pontin on electrolysis, Davy isolated calcium and magnesium by putting a mixture of the respective metal oxides with mercury(II) oxide on a platinum plate which was used as the anode, the cathode being a platinum wire partially submerged into mercury.
+Following the work of Jöns Jakob Berzelius and Magnus Martin of Pontin on electrolysis, Davy isolated calcium and magnesium by putting a mixture of the respective metal oxides with mercury(II) oxide on a platinum plate which was used as the anode, the cathode being a platinum wire partially submerged into mercury.
 Electrolysis then gave calcium–mercury and magnesium–mercury amalgams, and distilling off the mercury gave the metal.
 However, pure calcium cannot be prepared in bulk by this method and a workable commercial process for its production was not found until over a century later.